-The examination board can grant an extension of up to 6 weeks.
-This extension is only granted for genuine reasons such as problems with accessing research data etc. You have to apply for extension in a written statement at least one week before the submission deadline.
+The examination board can grant an exceptional extension of up to 6 weeks.
+This extension is only granted for genuine reasons such severe illness.
+You have to apply for extension using the correct form as soon as the problem arises and at least one week before the submission deadline.
 Please inform your supervisor as soon as possible if you need an extension of your submission to discuss the procedure.